ta-ho/GTA-Crime/CONSTRUCTION.md

 ## Video creation
 - After running GTA5, two viewpoint frames are created for each location in the path specified in 'gta_config.ini'.
 - Videos can be created by synthesizing the frames using the provided Python code.

+## Note
+- An error may occur when updating GTA5.
+- Most errors can be resolved by downloading the latest version of ScriptHookV and ScriptHookVDotNet V3.